ashwanijha04/hacking/README.md

 This repository contains some resources for beginners to learn hacking.
 I was always curious about Hacking but never got these tutorials readily available and explained nicely.
 I haven't built any of these resources myself but I have collected the relevant materials to use.
 I am just happy to give this back to the community.
 Trust me, it feels like a super-power when you get this skill.
 A shiny upgrade to your Iron Man suit.
 Go break!

+## Where should I practice if I own shitty computers or office computer or "I don't wanna break my PC's memory" or anyhing else ?

+Well, the cloud.
+Recommended: AWS

+Go launch an Ubuntu Instance on AWS.
+SSH into the instance and start hacking.
+Just clone this repository in your cloud machine and get started.

 ## Execution Command
 Modern compilers are patched for buffer overflow vulnerabilities and we need to turn the protection off to practise this exploit.